-We have audited the accompanying consolidated balance sheets of Members Mutual Holding Company and subsidiaries (the "Company") as of December 31, 2017 and 2016, the related consolidated statements of operations, comprehensive income (loss), changes in equity, and cash flows, for the years then ended, and the related notes and the supplemental schedules of (I) summary of investments other than investments in related parties as of December 31, 2017, (II) condensed financial information of registrant (parent company) as of and for the years ended December 31, 2017 and 2016, (III) supplementary insurance information as of and for the years ended December 31, 2017 and 2016, (IV) reinsurance as of and for the years ended December 31, 2017 and 2016, and (V) valuation and qualifying accounts for the years ended December 31, 2017 and 2016 (collectively referred to as the "financial statements").
+We have audited the accompanying consolidated balance sheets of Members Mutual Holding Company and subsidiaries (the "Company") as of December 31, 2017 and 2016, the related consolidated statements of operations, comprehensive income (loss), changes in equity, and cash flows, for the years then ended, and the related notes and the supplemental schedules of (I) summary of investments other than investments in related parties as of December 31, 2017, (II) condensed financial information of registrant (parent company) as of and for the years ended December 31, 2017 and 2016, (IV) reinsurance as of and for the years ended December 31, 2017 and 2016, (IV) reinsurance as of and for the years ended December 31, 2017 and 2016 (collectively referred to as the "financial statements").
 In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2017 and 2016, and the results of its operations and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.